These Bedroom Design Mistakes Might Be Ruining Your Sleep

 Read more: The Complete Guide to Buying a New Mattress

 Design mistake #2: You used unsettling wall colours

 Bright tones are great for home offices and study areas since they energise the mind and stimulate creativity.
 However, vibrant and creative hues might not just stimulate your brain for work but may distract you during your sleep.
 But this does not mean you need to stick to dull tones that are boring and monotonous.
 It's important to add some accent hues and textures to make your bedroom alive and inspiring.
 When painting your walls, choose vibrant choices like blue, calming green, and subtle pink, which are pretty colours that are also relaxing.
 Natural and neutral tones like leafy greens, navy blue, grey, and brown can balance bright accents.
 If you love vibrant colours in your room, choose some spots to decorate without distracting you at night.

 Design mistake #3: Your bedding accessories are uncomfortable

 Notice how you have a good mattress and supportive bed frame, but you still end up tossing and turning on your bed?
-If this is your bedroom scenario, what's stopping you from getting a good night's sleep are your beddings.
+If this is your bedroom scenario, what's keeping you from getting a good night's sleep is your bedding.
 Is your pillow saggy?
 Is your blanket so hot that you're filled with sweat at night?
 Are you bothered by nightly itching, sneezing, and irritation?

-For your beddings, look for products made with natural materials like cotton to ensure breathable comfort, especially if you live in a warm place like Singapore.
+For your bedding, look for products made with natural materials like cotton to ensure breathable comfort, especially if you live in a warm place like Singapore.
 We recommend getting items with a sateen finish for a softer feel.
-If you are a sweaty sleeper, try lyocell beddings to keep you dry and comfortable.
+If you are a sweaty sleeper, try lyocell bedding to keep you dry and comfortable.

 Design mistake #4: Your room is cluttered